PragatiThakur-BC/training_backend_development/README.md

 - DataBase- Design, Architecture
 - Git and Github(Code Management)

-:clipboard: All the training files and materials on backend development
+>All the training files and materials on backend development